zie87/zie87.github.io/_posts/2023-08-05-function-ref.md

 };
 ```

-This implemention has serveral major flaws.
-Let us detected the flaws and than
-start from scratch with a new implementation based on the [standard proposal][2].
+This implementation has several significant flaws.
+Let us detect the defects and start with a new implementation based on the [standard proposal][2].
-A not up front most of the flaws are already meantioned in a blog post called:
-[Implementing `function_view` is harder than you might think][5], which I would
+***A note up front:*** The blog post [Implementing `function_view` is harder than you might think][5] already mentioned most of the flaws.
+I recommend reading this post.
-highly recommend to read.

 ### function pointers